etgranethz/master_thesis/README.md

 Ensure the raw data files are available in the expected paths or update the file paths at the top of the notebook as needed.

 ---

-*This repository was developed Ettore Gran's master's thesis at the McGovern Institute, MIT (April 30, 2025).*